| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 all coming from the tire load sensitivity theory you just explained

+to me.
 I certainly believe that over time I get behind the wheel

 I'll always be thinking of weight transfer and load sensitivity.